IG Low Volatility Portfolio – Balanced Series F

 Portfolio overview

-Developed market equities returned 5.0% (MSCI All Country World Index), international equities returned 7.3% (MSCI EAFE Index), U.S. equities returned 5.9% (S&P 500 Index), Canadian equities returned 10.5% (S&P/TSX Composite Index), global bonds returned 4.0% (Bloomberg Barclays Global Aggregate Bond Index CAD-Hedged), Canadian bonds returned 4.7% (FTSE Canada Universe Bond Index) and high-yield bonds returned 5.0% (ICE BofA U.S. High Yield Bond Index CAD-Hedged).
+U.S. equities returned 9.0% (S&P 500 Index CAD), Canadian equities returned 3.8% (S&P/TSX Composite Index), developed international equities returned -2.1% (MSCI EAFE Index CAD), global bonds returned -1.3% (Bloomberg Barclays Global Aggregate Bond Index CAD-Hedged), Canadian bonds returned 0.0% (FTSE Canada Universe Bond Index), and high-yield bonds returned -0.2% (ICE BofA U.S. High Yield Bond Index CAD-Hedged).

-IG Low Volatility Portfolio – Balanced generated a positive return this quarter.
-The portfolio’s equity allocation was the leading contributor to portfolio returns, followed by fixed income.
+IG Low Volatility Portfolio – Balanced generated a positive return this quarter with the portfolio’s equity allocation as the leading contributor to returns.

-The Mackenzie – IG Low Volatility Canadian Equity Pool Fund, the Mackenzie Canadian Dividend Fund and the Mackenzie – IG Equity Pool were the largest contributors.
-The Mackenzie – IG Low Volatility Canadian Equity Pool Fund posted a positive return but slightly underperformed its benchmark.
-The fund benefited from an overweight position to the health care sector.
-Stock selection in the information technology and energy sectors was a leading detractor to the relative underperformance of the fund.
-The Mackenzie Canadian Dividend Fund outperformed its benchmark with stock selection in the energy sector and an overweight allocation to the industrials sector being the major contributors.
-The Mackenzie – IG Equity Pool performed relatively in line with its benchmark.
-An underweight allocation to the information technology sector with security selection in the energy sector contributed to relative outperformance.
+The Mackenzie – IG Low Volatility Canadian Equity Pool, the Mackenzie – IG Equity Pool and the SPDR S&P 500 ETF Trust were the largest contributors.
+The Mackenzie – IG Low Volatility Canadian Equity Pool outperformed its benchmark, benefiting from an overweight allocation to the energy sector and a relative underweight allocation to the communication services sector.
+Stock selection in the energy and financials sectors was a leading detractor to the relative outperformance of the fund.
+The Mackenzie – IG Equity Pool outperformed its benchmark.
+An underweight allocation to the health care and materials sectors contributed to relative outperformance.
+The portfolio’s preference for equities over fixed income contributed positively to portfolio performance in Q4 2024.
+The portfolio also benefited from its sizable allocation to the SPDR S&P 500 ETF Trust.

 To discuss your investment strategy, speak to your IG Advisor.